dynamicwebpaige/azure-workshop/books_we_love.md

 * [The Linux Programming Interface](https://www.amazon.com/Linux-Programming-Interface-System-Handbook/dp/1593272200) by Kerrisk.
 2010.

+* [The Pragmatic Programmer: From Journeyman to Master](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) by Hunt and Thomas.
+1999.

+* [Advanced Programming in the UNIX Environment](https://www.amazon.com/Advanced-Programming-UNIX-Environment-3rd/dp/0321637739) by Stevens and Rago.
+2013.

 ### Electrical Engineering

 * [The Art of Electronics](https://www.amazon.com/Art-Electronics-Paul-Horowitz/dp/0521809266) by Horowitz and Hill.
 2015.